xma711/notebook/machine_learning/vc_dimension/README.md

 try to think of an intuition but failed:
-	at the best case, any d points from the m-points set can be shattered by H, then we can partition the m points to m/d sets. each set has 2^d functions. then what??
+	at the best case, any d points from the m-points set can be shattered by H, then we can partition the m points to m/d sets. each set has 2^d functions. then what?
 )

 In particular, if m > d+1 (which is usually the case), tH(m) <= (em/d)^d  (where e is the exponential constant).